As I told Wellness Mama on the podcast episode, “I don’t think SIBO can ever truly heal unless you understand what caused your SIBO.”

 Dr. Nirala Jacobi, BHSc, ND (USA) graduated from Bastyr University in 1998 with a doctorate in naturopathic medicine.
 She practiced as a primary care physician in Montana for 7 years before arriving in Australia.

-Nirala is considered one of Australia’s leading expert in the treatment of small intestine bacterial overgrowth (SIBO), a common cause of IBS.
+Nirala is one of Australia’s leading expert in the treatment of small intestine bacterial overgrowth (SIBO), a common cause of IBS.

 She is the medical director for SIBO test, an online testing service for practitioners.
 Nirala is so passionate about educating practitioners that she founded “The SIBO Doctor”, an online professional education platform for functional digestive disorders.
 She lectures nationally and internationally about the assessment and treatment of SIBO and is the host of the popular podcast The SIBO Doctor podcast for practitioners.